-A dome house, rather as the name suggests, is a house that is made in the shape of a “dome” (that is a partial sphere or other rounded structure) that has some sort of “shell” beneath the frame to support the exterior.
+A geodesic dome house, rather as the name suggests, is a house that is made in the shape of a “geodesic dome” (that is a partial sphere or other rounded structure) that has some sort of “shell” beneath the frame to support the exterior.

-Other than that, a dome house is just like any other kind of home and will have walls, ceilings, doors, windows, etc. and can be decorated, within reason, pretty much anyway that the owner wants to decorate them.
+Other than that, a geodesic dome home is just like any other kind of home and will have walls, ceilings, doors, windows, etc., and can be decorated, within reason, pretty much any way that the owner wants to decorate them.

 The Two Types Of Dome House

-There are two main types of dome house that you can choose from and they are:
+There are two main types of dome structure that you can choose from and they are:

-- Geodesic – these are made of triangles or other geometric shapes that are plugged together to make a shell.
+- Geodesic dome homes – these are a dome home made of triangles or other geometric shapes that are plugged together to make a shell (geodesic domes).
 They were designed by the legendary architect, chemist and all-round polymath Buckminster Fuller.
 It’s easier to build traditional flat walls in a geodesic dome.
 However, there is a risk of the structure becoming weak at a joint point and this can lead to expensive repairs.

-- Monolithic – not as pretty as they are typically made from a single shell of poured concrete, they are however super durable and won’t succumb to infestations or mold.
-They are very easy to furnish but the walls tend to remain curved by necessity.
+- Monolithic dome houses – a monolithic dome is not as pretty as they are typically made from a single shell of poured concrete, they are however super durable and won’t succumb to infestations or mold.
+The monolothic dome is also very easy to furnish but the walls tend to remain curved by necessity.